zachweed/ai/README.md

-# jint
+# comms

 ## What it is
-Jint provides a simple interface for performing NLP related tasks.
+comms provides a simple interface for performing NLP related tasks.

 ## Sources
 Many libraries helped with this.
 Specifically: `nltk`, `keras`, `tensorflow`, and `transformers`.